hexpresso/WU-2019/EscapeGameSogeti/Be3rP4ck/README.md

 In go, strings are not null terminated.
 So, if we look closely, we can see that the string "1f4e509605c9f4bf22f4bf22a5c9fe23bbfee5dd22ffdde5fb22aafedcdd22f5f1d6f0a4a5a589" is exactly 0x4e character long...

 ## Step 3 - Cracking time
 Reversing the sogehash function is not really hard.
-Nothing really fancy, and I reimplemented it under python:
+I reimplemented it under python:

 ```python
 #! /usr/bin/python3